-If a smaller run is set up, the wire stock may be coiled on a lathe, though several safety concerns must be considered here.
+If a smaller run is set up, the wire stock may be coiled on a lathe (head online to find the best metal lathe for your intended purpose), though several safety concerns must be considered here.
 This is because spring wire may uncoil dramatically if the machinist loses control or is not tied down firmly.

 This uncoiling characteristic can be hazardous to anyone nearby, especially if a heavy gauge wire is the parent material for making the spring.

 Auto-coilers are machines that force spring wires into spiral shapes.
 It shares the same name with the automotive auto-coil transmission, but it is not the same device.